myawesomehub/SwiftUI-Publisher/README.md

 - Create a file in the `Developers` folder in Swiftly app space.
 The file name should be your GitHub handle.
 - Create a `developer` object as mentioned in `myawesomehub.swift` file.
 - Raise a pull request.

+Note: The app has not deployed yet.
+It required more content inside the app to get approved.